madeyourday/SVG-Icon-Font-Generator/README.md

 The list above generates the class names `icon-arrow-up`, `icon-magnifying-glass` and `icon-key`.

 For creating new icons you can use this SVG template: <https://github.com/downloads/madeyourday/SVG-Icon-Font-Generator/icon-template.svg>

+An example set of SVG files can be found here: <https://github.com/madeyourday/RockSolid-Icon-Font/tree/master/svg>

 ### Create a set of SVG files from a SVG font